 Canal trips have a slower pace than those on a yacht — perfect for Ankit to take control of his recovery at a speed which worked for him.Find out more about the trips Support the Trust

 There will be a qualified medic to help cover all necessary medical needs of the young people on the trip.
-Your medical information comes from the medical and consent form you fill in prior to the trip, so make sure you include all relevant, up to date medical and non-medical information you feel we should know about.
+Your medical information comes from the medical form you fill in prior to the trip, so make sure you include all relevant, up to date medical and non-medical information you feel we should know about.

 No way!
 All our staff and volunteers understand the after-effects of cancer, including fatigue, can last a long time.
 They can make sure you get as many rest breaks as you need.
 You will be encouraged to join in all the activities, but won’t be forced to do anything you won’t be able to manage.
 We always also try to put young people into groups with similar abilities, so no one feels left out.
 You will surprise yourself.